KajalGupta2345/project2/README.md

 # git remote -v
 The git remote -v command is used to display the URLs that Git uses to fetch and push updates to a remote repository.

+# git push -u origin main
+git push -u origin main, you are pushing your local changes to the remote repository's main branch and setting the upstream branch for the current branch.